 More padding, but this time its shots of the professor looking out over the Andes, so I'm not complaining.
 Guillén found letters from Spanish soldiers which he believes gives directions to the final Inca capital, Vilacamba.
 On the way up this beautiful river, all these archaeologists in big hats find a crypt.
 How awesome is that?

 You see, In Search Of…?
 Real archaeology can be cool too.
 No need for aliens/Atlanteans/trans-Atlantic Phoenicians every time.
-What's more… Oh, no time for lecturing, they're hacking through the forest with machetes.
+What's more… Oh, no time for me to lecture, they're hacking through the forest with machetes.
 Sweet!
 And here they are at the lost city.
 Vilcabamba, four hundred and three years after it was sacked by the Spanish.

 Nimoy talks about the glory of the Inca and the long retreat from the Spanish.
 It's basically padding, since we've heard it all before.
 But it's nice to hear this show talk about the glories of an ancient society without trying to palm off the credit for building it onto someone else.